abhizaik/SafeSurf/README.md

 8. Wait for your changes to be reviewed and merged

-Before starting to work on the feature, create an issue on the main repo and get assigned.
+Before beginning to work on the feature, please [create an issue](https://github.com/incogGod/SafeSurf/issues) and get assigned.

 ## Feedback